ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 You can subscribe to this changelog through [the RSS feed](https://docs.shadowtraffic.io/rss.xml) (external).

 ## What's new
+###  1.9.3

+Thu Oct 16 13:39:15 PDT 2025

+### Changes

+- 🐛 **Fixed**: Fixes a bug that caused `maxEvents` to prematurely terminate a generator under certain conditions, like forks with high number of contending keys.

+---

 ###  1.9.2

 Thu Oct 16 10:25:52 PDT 2025